The organizers and ICLHE are delighted with the contributions of our five outstanding keynote speakers at the ICLHE Symposium 2021.

 He is a member of Belgium’s Royal Academy of Sciences and a Fellow of the British Academy.
 He was awarded the Francqui Prize in 2001 and the Arkprijs voor het Vrije Woord in 2011.
 He is one of the founders of the Basic Income Earth Network and chairs its Advisory Board.
 He is (with Alex Housen and Nell Foster) the coordinator of the Marnix Plan for a Multilingual Brussels and (with Paul De Grauwe) of the Re-Bel initiative (“Rethinking Belgium’s institutions in the European context”).
 An opinion piece he published in May 2012 under the title «Picnic the Streets» triggered the civil disobedience movement that led to the pedestrianization of Brussels’ central lanes.

 His books include Evolutionary Explanation in the Social Sciences (Rowman & Littlefield, 1981), Qu’est-ce qu’une société juste?
 (Seuil, 1991), Marxism Recycled (Cambridge U.P., 1993), Real Freedom for All (Oxford U.P.
 1995), What’s Wrong with a Free Lunch?
 (Beacon Press, 2001), Just Democracy.
 The Rawls-Machiavelli Programme (ECPR 2011), Linguistic Justice for Europe and for the World (Oxford U.P.
 2011), After the Storm.
 How to Save Democracy in Europe (Lannoo 2015, ed. with L. van Middelaar), Basic Income.
 A radical proposal for a free society and a sane economy (Harvard U.P.
 2017, with Y. Vanderborght) and Belgium.
 Une utopie pour notre temps/ Belgium.
 Een utopie voor onze tijd (Académie royale de Belgique/ Polis, 2018).
-Prof. Van Parijs will be interviewed on Friday 22 October 2021.
+Prof. Van Parijs was interviewed on Friday 22 October 2021 about linguistic justice and democracy with respect to Englishization.
+He is scheduled to give a plenary at the Symposium on Thursday 20 October 2022.

 Aminata Cairo is an independent consultant and the former Lector of Inclusive Education at The Hague University of Applied Sciences (2017 – 2020), the first and only research professor in the Netherlands of African descent.
 Born and raised in the Netherlands to Surinamese parents, she left for the US to pursue her college education.
 She obtained Master’s Degrees in Clinical Psychology and Medical Anthropology and a Ph.D. in Medical Anthropology.
 As an international woman of color she experienced firsthand the challenges of diversity and inclusion.
 In her applied anthropological work with students, education and community organizations she has continually strived to promote inclusion at both the academic and the community level.
 She received the International Education Faculty Achievement Award and the Martin Luther King Jr. Humanitarian award at Southern Illinois University Edwardsville in 2013 for her efforts.
 In 2016 she received the Honorary Order of the Palm, a state decoration by the Government of Suriname for her contribution in culture.
-Prof. Cairo will give the closing interview on Friday 22 October 2021.
+Prof. Cairo gave the closing interview on Friday 22 October 2021 presenting higher education from different cultural perspectives.
+She is scheduled to give the opening plenary at the Conference on Wednesday 19 October 2022.